Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 - `Asynchronous Model Average <https://tutorials.baguasys.com/algorithms/async-model-average>`_ for asynchronous communication, where workers are not required to be synchronized in the same iteration in a lock-step style.

-By default, Bagua uses *Gradient AllReduce* algorithm, which is also the algorithm implemented in Distributed Data Parallel and Horovod, but Bagua can usually produce a higher training throughput.
+By default, Bagua uses *Gradient AllReduce* algorithm, which is also the algorithm implemented in Distributed Data Parallel and Horovod, but Bagua can usually produce a higher training throughput due to its backend written in Rust.

 .. code-block:: python